 Brad has significant experience in a wide range of enforcement, criminal and regulatory matters, including those relating to fraud, foreign bribery, and public corruption.
 His experience spans multiple state and federal law enforcement agencies, including the DOJ, FINRA, the SEC, and New York County District Attorney’s Office.
 Additionally, he has represented clients in criminal and regulatory investigations for alleged violations of the False Claims Act and the Foreign Corrupt Practices Act.

-Joanna focuses her practice on complex commercial litigation in both state and federal court, including experience in white collar defense, securities litigation, internal investigations, contract disputes, and appeals.
+Joanna focuses her practice on complex litigation in both federal and state court, including experience in white collar defense, securities litigation, internal investigations, and appeals.
 Joanna also maintains an active pro bono practice, including representing a homeowner in a civil forfeiture case which resulted in a landmark opinion by the Pennsylvania Supreme Court, representing a federal prisoner in a civil rights case, and working with the Pennsylvania Innocence Project.

 Prior to entering law school, Joanna was a policy analyst for the office of New York Mayor Michael Bloomberg.
 During law school she interned for the Hon.
 Reggie Walton of the U.S. District Court for the District of Columbia and for the Civil Frauds Section of the U.S. Department of Justice assisting on False Claims Act cases.

 Jessica assists clients with white collar criminal defense, including conducting internal investigations, responding to subpoenas for documents and testimony, cooperating with ongoing investigations, and making presentations to the U.S. Department of Justice prior to indictment.
 Jessica’s white collar practice includes matters involving advice regarding AML and BSA compliance, as well as defending against alleged violations of the False Claims Act, the Anti-Kickback Statute, and Stark law, among other fraud and regulatory offenses.

 Jessica also practices complex commercial litigation, with experience in cases involving breach of contract, fraud, and disputes related to lending and finance agreements.
 She has experience representing commercial lenders in pursuing foreclosure actions to judgment and sale.
 Her corporate litigation work includes matters of corporate control, corporate governance, statutory and contractual disputes, statutory demands for inspection of corporate books and records, and breach of fiduciary duties.